FAQs

 At the Institute, you will become part of a lively interdisciplinary community of learning that will at once give you the rigorous theological training of the Divinity School, and give you access to courses and other training in music and the arts.
 You will learn to make connections between these areas and will become better equipped for ministry, scholarship, teaching, and other forms of public service.

-The program in liturgical studies offers a basic education in historical, theoretical and practical aspects of the discipline.
+The program in liturgical studies offers a basic education in the historical, theoretical and practical aspects of the discipline.
 Thus it pertains both to the training of concentrators in the field who are preparing for Ph.D.s or forms of liturgical leadership as well as to the education of those with vocations to the churches: musicians and ministers.
 A substantial number of electives supplement the core course of study, ensuring that students may gain a broad understanding of liturgy and approaches to its study and encounter a variety of traditions.
-In addition to their work with the ISM’s stellar faculty, students attend lectures and work with visiting fellows and scholars, and participate in symposia and conferences in liturgy throughout their time at Yale.
+In addition to their work with the ISM’s stellar faculty, students attend lectures and work with visiting fellows and scholars and participate in symposia and conferences in liturgy throughout their time at Yale.

 The program enables students to pursue concentrated study in religion and literature, religion and music, or religion and the visual arts.
 Students declare their concentration at the time of application.
 Courses in these areas are taken principally from faculty in the Divinity School and Institute of Sacred Music; electives are taken elsewhere in the University: in the Graduate School (e.g., the departments of English, Comparative Literature, Music, American Studies, History of Art) or in the schools of Art and Architecture.
 In addition, students study the traditional curriculum of divinity: Bible, theology, history of Christianity, liturgics.
 Students are encouraged to attain reading proficiency in a second language relevant to their field of study.